logicxd/PictureSlider/README.md

 <h1>PictureSlider</h1>

-Displays your pictures that you can quickly view through by sliding!
+Displays pictures that you can quickly view through by sliding!

 <h3>Functions</h3>
 <ul>